umijs/makojs.dev/docs/features.md

 ## Zero Config

 Start with a JS/TS file, and Mako will handle the rest.
-TypeScript, Less, CSS, CSS Modules, React, Images, Fonts, WASM and more are supported out of the box.
+TypeScript, Less, CSS, CSS Modules, React, Images, Fonts, WASM, Node Polyfill and more are supported out of the box.
 No need to configure loaders, plugins, or anything else.

 But, everything is configurable.
 If you have a file type that Mako doesn't support, you can add a plugin with loader for it.